slfagrouche/Edumind-CUNY-SUNY-AI-Agent/README.md

    ```
 2. Deploy the contents of the `dist` directory to your web server

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the [LICENSE TYPE] - see the LICENSE file for details.

-## 📞 Contact
+## 📬 Contact

-Project Link: [GitHub Repository Link]
+Have questions or feedback?
+Reach out via:
+- GitHub Issues
+- Email: SaidLfagrouche@gmail.com

 ---

-Built with ❤️ for CUNY and SUNY students by Edumind